Highlights of the Park

-Here you will be able to get more information about the main points of interest within the park.
+about other points of interest within the park.

 Lasdon is vital to research in both the local and national arenas as well, particularly chestnut tree research.
 Since 1992, when a three-acre grove of rare American chestnut trees was discovered in the arboretum, Westchester County has been working with the American Chestnut Foundation to develop a disease-resistant form of this tree.
-An additional five acres is dedicated to planting chestnuts collected from around the country to maintain a source of these trees for used in genetic research.
 In conjunction with the New York State Department of Environmental Conservation and the Forest Service, Lasdon is also the first site in the lower Hudson Valley for butternut tree research.

 Chinese Friendship Garden